 For an updated list of publications please see my Google Scholar page.
-Below you will find bite-sized summaries of my works with the publication links.
+Below, you will find bite-sized summaries of my works in which I am the lead author or co-lead, along with links to the publications.

 This work is freely available on the arXiv.
 Also, find the peer-reviewed version at NPJ 2DMaterials&App.